-GPA Isn’t Everything, But It HelpsIt’s important to note that you don’t need a 4.0 GPA (grade point average) to get scholarships (though it would certainly be beneficial)!
-Scholarships are awarded to all types of students for all sorts of reasons.
-It’s up to a scholarship provider what the qualification criteria is for each scholarship.
+GPA Isn’t Everything, But It HelpsIt’s important to note that you don’t need a 4.0 GPA to get scholarships, though it would certainly be beneficial!
+Scholarships are awarded to all types of students for various reasons.
+It’s up to a scholarship provider to set the qualification criteria for each scholarship.
 One of the most common grade point average requirements is a 3.0 average.
-(Again, every scholarship provider is different and it’s up to them to set their eligibility criteria, not us.)
+Again, every scholarship provider is different and it’s up to them to set their eligibility criteria, not us.
 While some scholarships are based on a student’s GPA, most scholarship aren’t only about a student’s GPA.
-Rather, providers use grade point averages as a piece of scholarship qualification criteria (For example, the details may note, “Students must have a 3.0 GPA or above to apply.”)
+Rather, providers use grade point averages as a piece of scholarship qualification criteria For example, the details may note, “Students must have a 3.0 GPA or above to apply.”

-3. Boost your chances – Cast a wide net by applying to five or more colleges.
+- Boost your chances – Cast a wide net by applying to five or more colleges.
+Make it a point to apply to reach, target, and safety schools.
+In doing so, you ensure that you get into at least one of your choices.

-4. Keep your grades up - A lot of scholarships require a certain grade point average (GPA) to qualify.
+- Keep your grades up - A lot of scholarships require a certain grade point average (GPA) to qualify.
+If you've been admitted or have won a scholarship, make sure you maintain your current academic standards.
+Admissions decisions and scholarship monies can be revoked if students fall behind in class.

-5. Build a robust student resume - Get involved in student volunteer and extracurricular activities throughout your high school career.
+- Build a robust student resume.
+You're more than your GPA or test scores.
+Get involved in student volunteer and extracurricular activities throughout your high school career to show that you're a well-rounded student.

 Common Places to Find Full-Ride Scholarships• Colleges & Universities